 Are you curious about using dynamic remarketing ads in your next PPC advertising campaign?

 In the competitive world of PPC advertising, dynamic remarketing campaigns are known for delivering more click-throughs and a better ROI than many other campaign types.

 Many digital marketers are already familiar with how to set up a remarketing campaign and the power of re-engaging potential buyers who already know about your brand.
 Dynamic remarketing takes this capability a step further by personalizing ad creative based on the information in your remarketing lists, resulting in more contextual relevance and higher conversion rates.

-To help you leverage this powerful Google Ads campaign type, we’ve created this guide explaining everything you need to know to get started with dynamic remarketing in 2021.
+To help you leverage this powerful Google Ads campaign type, we’ve created this guide explaining everything you need to know to get started with dynamic remarketing.

 What is Dynamic Remarketing?